D&I disconnect in EU policymaking — A Perspective

 Calling …

-• Encourage your in-house global D&I strategists to assess how D&I is integrated into your public or corporate affairs work (pay attention to your legal and policy teams): To make it happen, it’s important that D&I leaders within companies push for greater involvement of these legal and policy professionals in your internal D&I working groups.
-This approach will not only make them consider their own teams’ responsibilities but also help them think how they can include a variety of perspectives in their policy-related work.
+• Encourage your in-house D&I strategists to assess how D&I is integrated into your public or corporate affairs work (pay attention to your legal and policy teams): To make this happen, you'll need your D&I leaders to push for more involvement from your corporate affairs teams in the D&I working groups of Brussels-based organisations.
+This approach will encourage them to consider their team's output and include diverse perspectives in their policy work.

 • Invite policy experts to D&I working groups: Don't limit your diversity working groups to specific moments, like when important directives like Women on Boards or Equal Pay for Equal Work are on the table in Brussels.
 It's beneficial to have policy subject matter experts think about diversity of thought and experiences of people their policy work affects.